 WCS-Nigeria is currently supporting the WHS nomination process.
 In that context, a draft Cooperation Framework Agreement between Cameroon and Nigeria was created in July 2019, entitled the "Transboundary Ecosystems Conservation and Sustainable Management of Forestry and Wildlife Resources".
 This draft bilateral instrument aims at a common approach for the management of transboundary conservation areas along the 1,500 km shared border, the sustainable exploitation of forest products, and the fight against poaching and illegal logging.
-In that context, a draft context, a draft context, and the fight against poaching and illegal logging.
+In 17

-Among the different actions listed, the agreement includes site-specific programmes with an emphasis on "[d]eveloping a common management strategy via a landscape approach that considers aspects of connectivity amongst the Protected Areas" and also "[c]reating and managing biosphere reserves and world heritage sites covering strategic transboundary conservation areas".118
+Among the different actions listed, the agreement includes site-specific programmes with an emphasis on "[d]eveloping a common management strategy via a landscape approach that considers aspects of connectivity amongst the Protected Areas" and also "[c]reating and managing biosphere reserves and world heritage sites covering strategic transboundary conservation areas".